-He is a founder, board member, and former president of the Mormon Transhumanist Association, the world's largest advocacy network for ethical use of technology and religion to extend human abilities.
+Lincoln is a founder, board member, and former president of the Mormon Transhumanist Association, the world’s largest advocacy network for ethical use of technology and religion to extend human abilities.
 He is a founder and board member of the Christian Transhumanist Association.
 He also formulated the New God Argument, a logical argument for faith in God that is popular among religious Transhumanists.

 Lincoln received formal education in business and the humanities.
 He holds an MBA and graduated top tier from the Marriott School of Management.
 He holds a degree in philosophy and graduated with honors from Brigham Young University.
 He is also an alumnus of the Exponential Medicine executive program at Singularity University.

 Lincoln is a lifelong computer programmer.
 He learned to code as a child before the Internet.
 He eventually taught himself web development, including Java and the .NET framework.
 And as computers and the Internet have continued to evolve, his projects have expanded to mobile web, cloud platforms, social media, and blockchain.